World Environment Day is June 05 every year

 A Kenyan Wildlife Services officer stands near a burning pile of elephant tusks.
 The 15 tonnes of ivory was officially burned by President Uhuru Kenyatta to mark World Wildlife Day and African Environment day.
 One wonders at the decisions of some people.

-On April 26 - 2010, an oil clean-up crew works to try to remove crude oil which leaked from a pipeline at the Deepwater Horizon oil rig off the coast of Louisiana - America.
+An oil clean-up crew works to try to remove crude oil which leaked from a pipeline at the Deepwater Horizon oil rig off the coast of Louisiana - United States.

 A Cutlass caught in Guanabara Bay lays on a fisherman's bicycle in Rio de Janeiro - Brazil.
 Guanabara Bay is an oceanic bay area which has suffered extensive damage in recent years, particularly in the mangrove areas.
 Year after year, fishermans' catches have become smaller due to industrial and sewage pollution.
-As of 2014, more than 70% of the raw sewage from the 12,000,000 inhabitants of Rio de Janeiro flows into the bay untreated.
+More than 70% of the raw sewage from the 12,000,000 inhabitants of Rio de Janeiro flows into the bay untreated.

-A man looks at a contaminated river in Cangnan County in China's Zhejiang province on July 24- 2014.
+A man looks at a contaminated river in Cangnan County in China's Zhejiang province.
 Local authorities said the water turned red after several buckets of red dye were accidentally dumped into the river.
 The local environmental Protection Administration did not find any harm done according to media reports.

 Am aerial view of the coastal area of Almeria -Spain where much of Europe's fruit and vegetables are grown.
 Using a technology known as hydroponics, orange and lemon seedlings are propagated in these greenhouses for planting outside.
 Also, tomato, zucchini, cucumber and bell pepper seeds are grown here under thousands of square metres of glass and mylar greenhouses.